hotwax/oms-documentation/user-manuals/business-process-models/store.fulfillment.md

 Order items that have been successfully allocated to stores have fulfillment status  `Reserved` in HotWax Commerce.

 Retailers use HotWax Commerce [Store Fulfillment App](../orders/fulfillment/) to fulfill orders allocated to stores.
-Orders are by default arranged in a "First In, First Out" sequence, ensuring that orders placed earlier are prioritized.
+By default orders are arranged in a "First In, First Out" sequence, ensuring that orders placed earlier are prioritized.
 Store managers can filter them based on the shipping method (such as same-day, next-day, or standard) or customer loyalty status.

 For example, in the event a store manager wishes to prioritize orders with tight SLAs, selecting the filter “same-day” will display all the orders that have a same-day shipping method.
 This way they can initiate batch processing of these orders.